-Through urban-based real estate and business investments, international migrant households simultaneously capitalize on, and actively contribute to, the accelerated urban growth and concentration of economic activities in existing urban centers and migrant boomtowns (cf. Berriane, 1997).
-This also allows for a more positive evaluation of migrants' consumption, which has been too easily dismissed as non-productive or even a waste of scarce resources.
-Provided that most goods and services are produced regionally or nationally, consumption and, presumably, non-productive investments in housing and the service sector can have beneficial income multiplier effects through stimulating the agricultural and service sectors and creating employment and income among non-migrants as well.
-There is no hard microlevel empirical evidence from Morocco that can shed a more precise light on the economywide, indirect effects of remittance expenditure on regional income and employment growth.
-Although formal tests are therefore needed, there is circumstantial evidence which leads us to hypothesize that such positive effects are considerable (Bencherifa and Popp, 2000; Berriane, 1997; Charef, 1986; De Haas, 2003; Testas, 2002).
+Through urban-based real estate and business investments, international migrant households simultaneously capitalize on, and actively contribute to, the accelerated urban growth and concentration of economic activities in existing urban centres and migrant boomtowns (cf. Berriane, 1997).
+This also allows for a more positive evaluation of migrants' consumption.
+Provided that most goods and services are produced regionally or nationally, consumption and so-called non-productive investments in housing and the service sector can have beneficial income multiplier effects through stimulating the agricultural and service sectors and creating employment and income among non-migrants as well.
+Although there is no hard micro-level empirical evidence that can shed a more precise light on the economy-wide, indirect multiplier effects of remittance expenditure, there is circumstantial evidence which leads us to hypothesize that such positive effects are considerable (Bencherifa and Popp, 2000; Berriane, 1997; Charef, 1986; De Haas, 2003; Testas, 2002).

-Urban-oriented consumption and investments by migrants and, in particular, the building fever have created an surge in the demand for laborers, particularly in housing construction, which cannot be met locally or even regionally.
-Remittance-enabled investments in commercial agriculture in parts of the Sous and the Rif have created substantial employment for farm workers.
+There is little doubt that urban-oriented consumption and investments by migrants and, in particular, the building fever have created an surge in the demand for labourers, particularly in housing construction, which cannot be met locally or even regionally.
+This seems particularly true for northern cities such as Al Hoceima and Nador, which do not only profit from investments in real estate and other sectors by international migrants, but are also the lively centres of smuggling and drugs trade (Berriane, 1997).
+Remittance-enabled investments in commercial agriculture in parts of the Sous and the Rif and some oases have created substantial employment for farm workers.

 The simultaneous occurrence of out-migration and investments has caused an increase in urban and rural wages.
 De Haas (2003) found that while, traditionally, sharecroppers used to retain 1/5 of the yield, they now retained on average 41 percent of the harvest.

-Although this impact has typically been evaluated as a negative effect of migration, this wage increase is obviously beneficial for the non-migrant and internal migrant employees.
+Although this has typically been evaluated as a negative migration impact, this wage increase is obviously beneficial for the non-migrant and internal migrant labourers.
 This also explains why towns located in migrant-sending areas have increasingly become destinations for internal migrants.
 The latter originate from marginally located villages within such regions, but increasingly come from more distant, comparatively poor regions with low rates of international migration participation.

 For instance, many construction and agricultural workers in towns and commercial agriculture in the Rif are immigrants from the Tafilalt and Drâa valley in the south (Berriane, 1996, pp. 381-3; El Meskine, 1993).
 In oases with high emigration rates, workers are often immigrants from more mountainous villages or more marginal oases (De Haas, 2003; Saa, 1998).
 Similar patterns of 'reverse' internal migration towards regions of international outmigration have been described for the southwestern Sous (Bencherifa, 1996, p.
 415).
-As early as the 1970s, Bonnet and Bossard (1973, pp. 19-20) described how remittances-enabled investments in commercial market gardening in the Sous area and subsequent increased labor demand had provoked immigration from other Moroccan regions.
+As early as the 1970s, Bonnet and Bossard (1973, pp. 19-20) described how remittances-enabled investments in commercial market gardening in the Sous area and subsequent increased labour demand had provoked immigration from other Moroccan regions.